top of page

 Ophthalmologist vs Optometrist vs Optician: What's the Difference?

-Have you ever wondered, "what’s the difference between an ophthalmologist, optometrist, and optician?"
-Honestly, all three titles start with “op” and a quick google search on the topic can be somewhat confusing.
+Have you ever wondered, "What’s the difference between an ophthalmologist, optometrist, and optician?"
+It can be confusing since all three start with "op," and a quick Google search doesn't always help clarify things.

-Note: These descriptions are true for ophthalmologists, optometrists, and opticians in the United States only.
-Roles may vary based on the region of the world.
+Note: These descriptions apply to the United States and may vary in other regions of the world.

 What is an ophthalmologist?